dmx-systems/dmx-documentation/docs/user.rst

 In DMX, Workspaces are the highest level content is organized in.
 Workspaces can be compared to folders containing everything related to a working area, a project, or an area of life.
-**Each topic and association is tied to exactly *one* Workspace but you can display them in many topicmaps.**
+**Each topic and association is tied to exactly *one* Workspace but you can display them in many Topicmaps.**
 A Workspace can have one or many members who have access to its content.
 **Read and write permissions are tied to Workspaces.**
 This feature makes Workspaces the basis of collaboration and the key to the configuration of access control: